bholsinger09/CafeMeetup/README.md

 ## 🎯 Overview

-LatteLink is an academic productivity app designed for college students to organize and join GROUP STUDY SESSIONS (3+ people) at local coffee shops.
-This is NOT a dating app—it's focused exclusively on collaborative group learning organized by course codes.
+StudyBrew is an academic productivity tool for organizing course-specific study groups (minimum 3 students) at coffee shops and cafés.
+Strictly for coordinating group academic work by course code.

 ## ✨ Features